-Virtual patches can work for organizations in several ways:
+Virtual patches can work for organisations in several ways:

-- They allow organizations the time to perform QA and ensure that the potential patch works.
+- They allow organisations the time to perform QA and ensure that the potential patch works.

 - They’re a helpful tool for businesses to determine which patches to deploy without remaining vulnerable.